hajimeo/samples/golang/FileList/README.md

   -b string
         Base directory (default: '.') or S3 Bucket name (default ".")
   -bsName string
         Reconcile: eg. 'default'.
-If provided, the SQL query will be faster -c int
+If provided, the SQL query will be much faster -c int
         Concurrent number for sub directories (may not need to use with very fast disk) (default 1) -c2 int